dvklopfenstein/timetracker/docs/overview.md

 ## Tags
 To analyze groups of time entries later,
-`trk` includes support for tags, which are stored in their own column in the csv files.
+`trk` includes support for tags, which are stored in their own column in the CSV files.
 You can find and filter entries by using tags along with other search conditions using pandas.
-Tags are stored in the last column of the `trk` csv files.
+Tags are stored in the last column of the `trk` CSV files.
 Multiple tags are separated by the `;` character.

 ## Activities
-Each csv files contains a column that can optionally contain an activity.
+Each CSV files contains a column that can optionally contain an activity.
 Activities can streamline analyzing and plotting groups of time slots.